jump-dev/Convex.jl/docs/src/manual/performance_tips.md

 # Performance tips

-There are 3 phases of building and solving a Convex.jl problem:
+There are three phases of building and solving a Convex.jl problem:

 1. Building the expression tree.
 This is everything that happens before `solve!` is called, for example, creating variables, problems, constraints, and other expressions.
 2. Formulating the problem in MathOptInterface.
 This happens automatically when `solve!` is called, and (as long as `solve!` is not called with `silent=true`) emits a log message when completed, containing the amount of time it took and the total amount of memory allocations.